West Bromwich Albion F.C.: "Baggies" nickname

-Although known in their early days as "the Throstles", the club's more popular nickname among supporters came to be the Baggies, a term which the club itself looked down upon for many years but later embraced.
+Although known in their early days as "the Throstles", the club's more popular nickname among supporters came to be "the Baggies", a term which the club itself looked down upon for many years but later embraced.
 The phrase was first heard at the Hawthorns in the 1900s, but its exact origins are uncertain.
 One suggestion is that the name was bestowed on Albion supporters by their rivals at Aston Villa, because of the large baggy trousers that many Albion fans wore at work to protect themselves from molten iron in the factories and foundries of the Black Country.
 Club historian Tony Matthews, however, suggests that it derives from the "bagmen", who carried the club's matchday takings in big leather bags from the turnstiles to the cash office on the halfway line.
 Other theories relate to the baggy shorts worn by various players during the club's early years.
 The official club mascots are named Baggie Bird and Albi; both are based on the throstle depicted on the club crest.

 Rivalries

 Historically, Albion's greatest rivals were Aston Villa from nearby Birmingham.
 The two clubs contested three FA Cup Finals between 1887 and 1895 (Villa winning two and Albion one).
-More recently, however, some Albion fans tend to see Wolverhampton Wanderers as their main rivals, particularly as between 1989 and 2002 Albion and Villa were never in the same division, but Albion were in the same division as Wolves for 11 out of 14 seasons.
+More recently, however, most Albion fans tend to see Wolverhampton Wanderers as their main rivals, particularly as between 1989 and 2002 Albion and Villa were never in the same division, but Albion were in the same division as Wolves for 11 out of 14 seasons.
 This had led to Aston Villa supporters now considering Birmingham City to be their fiercest rivals.
 A less-heated rivalry also exists with Birmingham City, with whom Albion contested the 1931 FA Cup final, as well as a semi-final in 1968.

 A number of hooligan firms associate themselves with Albion, including Section 5, Clubhouse and the Smethwick Mob.